waitaha/waitaha/README.md

 ## The big ToDo-list

 - [ ] Make SSH host keys not change on every reboot (set a fixed seed that is generated at build time?)
-- [ ] Look into input event handling (power button somehow crashes the app?)
+- [ ] Look into remapping volume buttons
 - [ ] Decent UI with a nice menu
   - [ ] Menu for configuring WiFi password
   - [ ] Menu for persistent settings (e.g. choose a partition to write settings to, as file or raw, cust is a great option here)